mikeroyal/Pop_OS-Guide/README.md

 ## Essential Apps(depending on your workflow)

+[CrossOver Linux®](https://www.codeweavers.com/crossover) is a Microsoft Windows compatibility layer(based on [WINE(Wine Is Not an Emulator)](https://www.winehq.org)).
+The CrossOver compatibility layer enables thousands of Windows-based applications to run on Linux, macOS, or Chrome OS.

 [Adobe Lighroom Online photo editor](https://lightroom.adobe.com) is an online web version of Adobe Photoshop Lightroom.
 Adobe account required to sign-in to app.

 [Adobe Spark(Web)](https://spark.adobe.com) is an application that let's you make cool Social Graphics, Short Videos, and Web Pages.
 Adobe account required to sign-in to app.